lynnlangit/gcp-essentials/0_setup_and_iam/0c_cost_control/README.md

 # GCP Cost Control

 Cost management is an important skill set for using GCP services.
-Shown below is an example Billing Console.
+Effective cost control is implemented via a set of practices, patterns and tools.
+Increasingly, GCP includes tools for this topic.
+Shown below is a good starting point - an example of the GCP Billing Console.

 <img src="https://github.com/lynnlangit/gcp-essentials/blob/master/7_sample_data/images/gcp-billing.png" width=800>